-In the event that a crime occurs on The University of Akron campus, or on public property surrounding campus, and in the judgment of The University of Akron Police Department (UAPD) that crime constitutes a serious or ongoing threat to the campus community, a Safety Advisory will be issued by the University.
+In the event that a crime is reported on The University of Akron campus, or on public property surrounding campus, and in the judgment of The University of Akron Police Department (UAPD) that crime constitutes a serious or on-going threat to the campus community, a Safety Advisory is issued by the University.
+The purpose of a Safety Advisory is to provide to individuals information about the incident that will: enable persons to protect themselves; heighten safety awareness; aid in the prevention of similar crimes; and, seek information that will lead to an arrest and conviction of the perpetrator.

-Whether an incident triggers the need for a Safety Advisory is considered on a case-by-case basis.
-Factors that are considered include: the type of alleged crime (including whether the offense is a Clery reportable offense); the facts of the incident (including where and when the incident occurred); when the incident was reported; and, the extent of information known by UAPD.
-For example, if an assault occurs between two students who have a disagreement, there may be no on-going threat to other University of Akron community members and a Safety Advisory would not be necessary.
-In cases involving sexual assault, if the report of the assault is reported long after the incident occurred, there may not be the ability to distribute a “timely” warning notice to the community.
+(For example, if an assault occurs between two students who have a disagreement, there may be no on-going threat to other University of Akron community members and a Safety Advisory would not be necessary.
+In cases involving sexual assault, if the report of the assault is reported long after the incident occurred, there may not be the ability to distribute a “timely” warning notice to the community.)

 Safety Advisories shall not include the names of victims.

-In either scenario, the University will, without delay and taking into account the safety of the community, determine the content of the emergency message and initiate the emergency messaging system, unless issuing a message will, in the judgment of UAPD or other responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency situation.
+In either scenario, the University will, without delay and taking into account the safety of the community, determine the content of the emergency message (notification) and initiate the emergency messaging (notification) system, unless issuing a message (notification) will, in the professional judgment of UAPD or other responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency situation.

 General information about the University’s response and evacuation procedures is publicized each year as part of its Campus Safety Report, which is published as part of its compliance with the Clery Act.

-The CEMP shall be activated when circumstances indicate that there is a significant emergency or dangerous incident on campus.
-The first University safety force member that arrives on scene shall establish incident command over the radio and give a detailed overview of the situation, including: the type of incident; the number of people, vehicles or buildings involved; the number of injured people and type of injuries; and whether the situation presents an immediate threat to the health or safety of students and employees.
-If the situation presents an immediate threat, the University of Akron Police Department (UAPD) Dispatch Center, under the direction of the Assistant Vice President of Campus Safety - Chief of Police (or designee) and with notice to the President, is responsible for initiating the CEMP by immediately contacting the University’s Chief Communication Officer (CCO) and Emergency Management Coordinator (EMC), who will coordinate the distribution of necessary notifications and activation of the Campus Emergency Operations Center.
+The CEMP is activated when a significant emergency or dangerous incident occurs on campus.
+The first University safety force member on scene will assess the situation, including: the type of incident; the number of people, vehicles or buildings involved; the number of injured people and type of injuries; and whether the situation presents an immediate threat to the health or safety of students and employees.
+If the situation presents an immediate threat, the UAPD Dispatch Center, under the direction of the Assistant Vice President of Campus Safety - Chief of Police (or designee) and with notice to the Manager of the Executive Management Group, will initiate the CEMP by immediately contacting the University’s Chief Communication Officer (CCO) and Emergency Management Coordinator (EMC), who will distribute necessary notifications and activate the Campus Emergency Operations Center.

-In the event that the University President or Board of Trustees determines that unsafe conditions (i.e. the threat of serious injury to persons or extensive damage to property) exist as the result of a natural, human caused or technological disaster, the President (or designee) may issue a state of emergency, consistent with the authority of Ohio Revised Code.
-Prior to the issuance of the emergency proclamation, the President should, if possible, consult with members of the UA Board of Trustees and Assistant Vice President of Campus Safety to discuss the proclamation of the State of Emergency.
-When proclaimed, the EMG immediately shall notify the Summit County Emergency Management Agency (SCEMA).
+If the University President or Board of Trustees determines that unsafe conditions warrant the declaration of a state of emergency, President (or designee) may issue a state of emergency, consistent with the authority of Ohio Revised Code Chapter 3345.26 and applicable University Rules.
+Prior to the issuance of the emergency proclamation, the President should consult with Assistant Vice President of Campus Safety or designee, and if possible, notify members of the UA Board of Trustees and to discuss the proclamation of the State of Emergency.
+When issued, the EOG Manager immediately shall notify the Summit County Emergency Management Agency (SCEMA).